Free Canada-wide shipping on orders $69+.

 One (Nepetalactone)

-A "Cocktail" of 5+ Iridoids (including nepetalactol)
+5+ iridoids (including nepetalactol)

 Typical response rate